eltonjrv/eltonjrv.github.io/README.md

 studies with the following samples: (i) cat fleas from two different geographical locations in California (southern CA and northern CA); and (ii) dog blood samples (either previously diagnosed for tick-borne diseases or reported as negative).
-Our customized computational workflow has been deployed as ad-hoc BASH scripts that merge several different available tools in order to define the operational taxonomic units (OTUs) for each sample and accurately classify and compare them.
+Our customized computational workflow has been deployed as *ad hoc* BASH scripts that merge several different available tools in order to define the operational taxonomic units (OTUs) for each sample and accurately classify and compare them.
 Interesting results have already been achieved for the flea study and are disclosed in the following publication: